qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 **Coordinate and Bearing Display**

+This section provides ways to :guilabel:`Configure`:

+* :guilabel:`Default coordinate format for new projects`, as displayed in the :guilabel:`Coordinates` box on QGIS status bar and in the :guilabel:`Derived` section of the |identify| :sup:`Identify features` tool's results
-* Define :guilabel:`Default bearing format for new projects`: used to display the mouse coordinate in the status bar when panning the map canvas.
-It can be overridden in the project properties dialog.
+* :guilabel:`Default bearing format for new projects`, as displayed in the status bar for the map canvas panning direction and by the |measureBearing|
+  :sup:`Measure bearing` tool.

+These options can be overridden at the :ref:`project level <coordinate_and_bearing>`.

 **Panning and zooming**